Zapfenkiller/Mojo-Config-Tool/README.md

    the `Length` field tells else.
 The `Length` field is maesuring words again.
    Example (reading 4 words):
    'R' 2
-   The Mojos responds to this packet by sending back its answer.
+   The Mojo responds to this packet by sending back its answer.
 The payload carries the exact same amount of words from the requested address(es).
    Example (Mojo answer):
    'R' 2 0x47 0xBD 0x59 0x88
 5. Reset FPGA Request
-   <ID> = 0x23 = '#'
+   `<ID>` = 0x23 = '#'
-   <LENGTH> = 0x52 = 'R'
+   `<LENGTH>` = 0x52 = 'R'
-   When the Mojo receives exact packet it leaves the UCIF mode and awaits the user control at the command line.
+   When the Mojo receives exact this packet it leaves the UCIF mode and awaits the user control at the command line.

+Unknown packets get ignored.

 Now that it is obvious what to send to the Mojo and expect back from it the demonstration logic needs some documentation.
-A set of 32 registers controls the 8 LEDS on the Mojo.
+A set of 32 registers controls the 8 LEDs on the Mojo.
 Each LED takes 4 register addresses.
 Well, one bit per LED and just one register is enough, you might think.
 Yes, for just on/off control this yields true.
 But here the focus is on some fancy demo and so each LED gets its own control on brightness and some blinking.
 No timed control transfers are